Allergic diseases are becoming more and more common among children.

 - Solid foods should not be introduced before 4 months of age

 - Introduce solid food from around six months, when your baby is developmentally ready for solid food and while they are still being breastfed.
+This is not a strict window but rather a recommendation not to delay introducing solid foods beyond 12 months.

 - All infants should be given allergenic solid foods including peanut butter, cooked egg, dairy and wheat products in the first year of life.
 This includes infants at high risk of allergy.
 There’s evidence to say that the introduction of common allergenic foods (cooked eggs, peanuts butter, wheat, fish etc) should not be delayed.
 But, further evidence is needed to clarify optimal timing for each food.